 The Company follows FASB ASC 360 "Property, Plant, and Equipment" ("ASC 360") for its long-lived assets.
 Pursuant to ASC 360-10-35-17, an impairment loss shall be recognized only if the carrying amount of a long-lived asset (asset group) is not recoverable and exceeds its fair value.
 The carrying amount of a long-lived asset (asset group) is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset (asset group).
-That assessment shall be based on the carrying amount of a long-lived asset (asset group) at the date it is tested for recoverability.
+That assessment shall be based on the carrying amount of the asset (asset group) at the date it is tested for recoverability.
 An impairment loss shall be measured as the amount by which the carrying amount of a long-lived asset (asset group) exceeds its fair value.
-Pursuant to ASC 360-10-35-20 if an impairment loss is recognized, the adjusted carrying amount of a long-lived asset, the new cost basis shall be depreciated (amortized) over the remaining useful life of that asset.
+Pursuant to ASC 360-10-35-20 if an impairment loss is recognized, the adjusted carrying amount of a long-lived asset shall be its new cost basis.
+For a depreciable long-lived asset, the new cost basis shall be depreciated (amortized) over the remaining useful life of that asset.
 Restoration of a previously recognized impairment loss is prohibited.

 Pursuant to ASC 360-10-35-21, the Company's long-lived asset (asset group) is tested for recoverability whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
-The Company considers the following to be some examples of such events or changes in circumstances that may trigger an impairment review: (a) significant decrease in the market price of a long-lived asset (asset group); (b) a significant adverse change in legal factors or in the business climate that could affect the value of a long-lived asset (asset group), including an adverse action or assessment by a regulator; (d) an accumulation of costs significantly in excess of the amount originally expected for the acquisition or construction of a long-lived asset (asset group); (e) a current-period operating or cash flow loss combined with a history of operating or cash flow losses or a projection or forecast that demonstrates continuing losses associated with the use of a long-lived asset (asset group); and (f) a current expectation that, more likely than not, a long-lived asset (asset group) will be sold or otherwise disposed of significantly before the end of its previously estimated useful life.
+The Company considers the following to be some examples of such events or changes in circumstances that may trigger an impairment review: (a) significant decrease in the market price of a long-lived asset (asset group); (b) a significant adverse change in the extent or manner in which a long-lived asset (asset group) is being used or in its physical condition; (c) a significant adverse change in legal factors or in the business climate that could affect the value of a long-lived asset (asset group), including an adverse action or assessment by a regulator; (d) an accumulation of costs significantly in excess of the amount originally expected for the acquisition or construction of a long-lived asset (asset group); (e) a current-period operating or cash flow loss combined with a history of operating or cash flow losses or a projection or forecast that demonstrates continuing losses associated with the use of a long-lived asset (asset group); and (f) a current expectation that, more likely than not, a long-lived asset (asset group) will be sold or otherwise disposed of significantly before the end of its previously estimated useful life.
 The Company tests its long-lived assets for potential impairment indicators at least annually and more frequently upon the occurrence of such events.

-Based on its assessments, the Company recorded no impairment charges on long-lived assets for the three months ended June 30, 2023 (Successor), for the period from March 15, 2023 to June 30, 2023 (Successor), for the period from January 1, 2023 to March 14, 2023 (Predecessor), for the three months ended June 30, 2022 (Predecessor), and for the six months ended June 30, 2022 (Predecessor).
+Based on its assessments, the Company recorded no impairment charges on long-lived assets for the three months ended September 30, 2023 (Successor), for the period from March 15, 2023 to September 30, 2023 (Successor), for the period from January 1, 2023 to March 14, 2023 (Predecessor), for the three months ended September 30, 2022 (Predecessor), and for the nine months ended September 30, 2022 (Predecessor).